How to Host a Hassle Free Dinner

 Creating a cozy casual table setting can make guests feel at home.

 For Thanksgiving I added some greenery and a few pumpkins.
 Then for Christmas, I will just add my red chargers and instant change!
-The details on this dinnerware is amazing.
+The details on this dinnerware is fun and brings a design element too.
 Super easy, and hassle free.
-Ready for my next guest.

 How to host a hassle free dinner